Lawful Permanent Residents and Obamacare

-A lawful permanent resident - a green card holder - may qualify for affordable health insurance from the federal or state healthcare marketplace, or through a healthcare exchange program in their resident state.
-The eligibility, cost and other details depend on several factors including: age, income, state of residence, number of dependents, and geographical area.
+A lawful permanent resident (a green card holder) may qualify for affordable health insurance from the federal or state marketplace, or through a healthcare exchange program in their resident state.
+The eligibility requirements, plan cost and other considerations depend on several variables including: age, income, state of residence, number of dependents, and geographical area.

-The good news is that pre-existing medical conditions, or current health conditions, cannot cause an applicant to be denied health coverage.
+The good news is that, currently, pre-existing medical conditions cant cause an applicant to be denied health coverage.
 Pre-existing medical conditions are now covered and treated as any other medical condition.

-Penalties for Not Enrolling in Health Insurance for Green Card Holders
+Penalties for Not Enrolling in Insurance for Green Card Holders

-However, effective January 1, 2019, Americans are no longer required by the federal government to have health insurance under ACA.
-Instead, it is now up to each individual state to decide if its residents are required to have healthcare.
-While you will no longer be penalized for failing to enroll, it is always best to have quality healthcare coverage for yourself and your family in the event of illness or injury.
+Effective January 1, 2019, Americans are no longer required by the federal government to have health insurance under the ACA.
+Instead, it's now up to each individual state to decide if its residents are required to have healthcare.
+While you'll no longer be penalized for failing to enroll, it's always best to have quality healthcare coverage for yourself and your family in the event of illness or injury.

-If you are a lawful permanent resident (green card holder), and pay your taxes in the US, you may still be required to have a qualified health insurance, irrespective of whether or not you live in the U.S. on a long term basis or you visit USA only for a few months a year.
+If you're a lawful permanent resident (green card holder), and pay your taxes in the U.S., you may still be required to have qualified health insurance, irrespective of whether you live in the U.S. on a long-term basis or you just visit for a few months a year.

-Under the ObamaCare health insurance ordinance, you may qualify for government assistance affordable rate or state or federal medical or Medicare for Green Card programs as well.
+Under the ACA, you may qualify for government assistance, affordable rate or state or federal medical or Medicare for Green Card programs as well.

-To learn more about your options and locate your state's health care exchange online at HealthCare.gov.
+To learn more about your options or to locate your state's health care exchange online at HealthCare.gov.
 You may also consult any qualified licensed health insurance agent in your state.

-If you are a green card holder and are looking for health insurance or have questions about how Obama Care affects green card holders, send us an email at email@example.com.
+If you're a green card holder and looking for health insurance or have questions about how Obamacare affects green card holders, send us an email at firstname.lastname@example.org.

-1. Check with Federal Health Department if the immigrant person qualify for the ObamaCare?
+1. Contact the Federal Health Department to find out if you qualify for health coverage under the ACA.

-Depending on several qualifying factors, the person may or may not qualify for ObamaCare.
-For information on the new Affordable Care Act & eligibility, you can look up on the website: HealthCare.gov.
+Depending on several factors, you may or may not qualify.
+For information on the new Affordable Care Act and eligibility, you can check out the website: HealthCare.gov.

-Depending on which state you live, you may qualify for state health insurance program based on income and other criteria.
-Check with your state health Medicaid/MediCal department to check if they qualify or get any assistance with them the following source will help.
-Visit State Wise Health Insurance Exchange and Marketplace Information
+Depending on where you live, you may qualify for a state health insurance program based on income and other criteria.
+Check with your state health Medicaid/MediCal department to see if you qualify.

 3. Buy Private Insurance

-In case, the foreign citizen and immigrants who do not qualify or are not eligible for any of the government supported health care or cannot get private health insurance in the US; the person can get short-term temporary health insurance that provides protection as per the policy specific terms.
-These plans are not subject to meet Affordable Care Act / Obama Care requirements and can be purchased by the green card holders.
+If youre a foreign citizen or immigrant who doesnt qualify for government-supported healthcare or cant get private health insurance in the U.S., you may still be able to get short-term, temporary health insurance that provides protection as per the policy-specific terms.
+These plans are not subject to Affordable Care Act requirements and may be purchased by the green card holders.

 To learn more and get quote online, visit Immigrants Insurance

-For questions related to your qualifying factors based on how many days, in a given year, you lived in the United States or lived outside of the United States, please contact Internal Revenue System (IRS).
-You may find the below links, useful, from IRS website: International Tax Payers IRS Webpage Related to Affordable Care Act and IRS
+For questions related to your qualifying factors based on how many days in a given year =you lived in or out the United States, please contact the Internal Revenue Service (IRS).
+You may find these links from IRS website helpful: International Tax Payers IRS Webpage Related to Affordable Care Act

-For New Immigrants, Green Card Holders or US Permanent Residents who do not qualify or are not eligible for US domestic insurance or Medicare, can buy temporary medical insurance providing medical coverage.
+For New Immigrants, Green Card Holders or US Permanent Residents who arent qualified or eligible for U.S. domestic insurance or Medicare, can buy temporary medical insurance providing medical coverage.

-Disclaimer: Information presented here is high level and for your convenience only, it may not be accurate and may not cover all aspect of the ACA or Obama care act.
-The ACA law is not fully implemented yet, definitions, eligibility etc. are subjective and may vary from state to state.
+Disclaimer: Information presented here is high level and for your convenience only, it may not be up to date and may not cover all aspects of the ACA.
+ACA law is not fully enacted, and definitions, eligibility etc. are subjective and may vary from state to state.
 You may contact a qualified licensed health insurance agent in your area to discuss your specific situations and options.
 You may also write to us at support[at]visitorscoverage.com.